Parameterizations

 Again, it worked!
 Note that it's important here to call the :shortwave_radiation after our :custom_parameterization as the shortwave radiation will use the albedo over ocean and land for respective flux computations and average the albedo then according to the land-sea mask.

-In order to write more complex parameterization that access other variabels and parameters of our models, it's best to familiarize yourself with our data structures that we explain in Tree structure, and therein PrimitiveDryModel and PrimitiveWetModel
+In order to write more complex parameterization that access other variables and parameters of our models, it's best to familiarize yourself with our data structures that we explain in Models, and therein PrimitiveDryModel and PrimitiveWetModel, as well as Variables and the underlying Variable system.
+Also most aspects of Custom forcing and drag components also applies to parameterizations.